krgamestudios/Toy/deep-dive/developing-toy.md

 In Toy, a "Literal" is a value of some kind, be it an integer, or a dictionary, or even a variable name.
 Rather than embedding the same literal (potentially) many times within the bytecode, the "Literal Cache" was devised to act as an immutable, indexable repository of any literals needed.
 When bytecode is first loaded into the interpreter, the first thing that happens (after the header is parsed) is the reconstruction of the literal cache.
 The internal function `readInterpreterSections()` is responsible for this step.

 The first `unsigned short` to be read from this section is `literalCount`, which defines the number of literals which are to be read.
 Once all literals have been read out of this section, the opcode `TOY_OP_SECTION_END` is expected to be consumed.
-Some preprocessor macros can also enable or disable debug printing functionality within the repl.
+Some preprocessor macros can also enable or disable debug printing functionality within the REPL.

 The list of valid literal types are:

 ### TOY_LITERAL_NULL